IndieWebCamp is a 2-day dev camp in Portland, Oregon focused on building a more open Web.

 These commands can be typed directly into the server window upon join, or whilst in a channel, just as you would normally send a message.

-More detailed user registration command information can be found in Freenode's FAQ
+More detailed user registration command information can be found in Libera's FAQ

 Communicating